Tommy

 1977 appointed a member of WUKO Referee Council.

-1976-1980 represented Britain in two World Practical Pistol
+1976-1980 represented Britain in two World Practical Pistol Championships

-South Africa, Zimbabwe, and UK.
+Zimbabwe, and UK.

 1984 till 2005, Chairman of EKF Referee Committee.

-1986 till the present, Chairman of WKF Referee Council.
+1986 till 2010, Chairman of WKF Referee Committee.

 1991 founded Kobe Osaka International.